 - Your name

 Enter your full name here (sometimes also called display name).
-Although this field is not strictly mandatory, it is recommended to enter the correct value here.
+Although this field is not mandatory, you should enter your name here.

 Enter your organization here.
 This field is optional.